yukeshwarp/promptQuest/README.md

 - **Topic Modeling:** Automatically extract and summarize key topics and trends from large batches of chat titles using NMF (Non-negative Matrix Factorization).
 - **LLM-powered Analytics:** Use Azure OpenAI to interpret topic clusters and provide human-readable topic names and summaries.
 - **Trend Analysis:** Generate simple trend reports on chat activity.
-- **Custom Filtering:** Flexible sidebar to filter chat data by monthly, quarterly, custom date range, or number of entries.
+- **Custom Filtering:** Flexible sidebar to filter chat data by monthly, quarterly, custom date range, or number of entries (with OFFSET slider and date range precedence).
 - **User-friendly Analytics View:** Visualize quarterly topic analyses and trends.
   _Note: Output is currently plain text—no charts or graphical KPIs are rendered._
 - **Preprocessing Pipeline:** Text cleaning and stopword removal for topic extraction (see details below).